 There are so many games for children that can help improve memory.
 Some suggestions include:

-- What’s Missing?
-Start with at least four or five items.
-Ask the child to look at the items, after 10 seconds, close his/her eyes, remove an item.
-Ask the child to open his/her eyes and ask what is missing.
-The number of items that you remove increase as you play
+- What’s Missing?: Start with at least four or five items.
+Ask the child to look at the items.
+After 10 seconds, close their eyes and remove an item.
+Ask the child to open their eyes and ask what is missing.
+The number of items that you remove increases as you play.

-- I Went Shopping.
-This game can be played by three or more people.
-Going in a circle, start with “I went shopping and bought…” The next person repeats the list including the items the previous person mentioned and adding one new item.
-This game can also be played with numbers
+- I Went Shopping: This game can be played by three or more people.
+Going in a circle, start with “I went shopping and bought…” The next person repeats the list, including the items the previous person mentioned, and adds one new item.
+This game can also be played with numbers.

-There are many different types of memory systems, therefore, when it comes to memory challenges of autistic children, it is important to consider the child’s specific difficulties and work to improve those areas.
+There are many different types of memory systems.
+Therefore, when it comes to memory challenges of autistic children, it is important to consider their specific difficulties and work to improve those areas.
 The memory ability of autistic children differs across the spectrum.

 There’s no rule book for improving a specific aspect of memory that your child may struggle with.
 Practice, adapt, and adjust learning strategies that work best for your child.
 Always seek professional help if you’re unsure of which intervention or approach to tackle along the way.